oliverm91/OutlookHandler/README.md

 ## Install instructions:
 If git is installed: `pip install git+https://github.com/oliverm91/easy_outlook.git@main`

 Else, build a `whl` with `python setup.py bdist_wheel`.
-Then install whl file in bdist folder with pip as `pip install bdist/whlfilename.whl`
+The `whl` file will be in a new generated dist/ folder.
+Then, install the `whl` file in dist/ folder with pip as `pip install bdist/whlfilename.whl`

 ## Examples